 - a.
 Communicate with both the Thunderbird Recruiting Liaison and the show site (Project officer/coordinator) - b.
 Attend EVERY air show planning meeting. - c.
 Adhere to the timelines on the checklist. - d.
 Ensure 1-2 recruiting engagements are scheduled for the Thunderbirds to attend in the local area. - e.
 Coordinate with civilian show sites to allow recruiters and enlistees access into the show site to conduct official duties/enlistment ceremony, free of charge.
+Thunderbirds have no control over show site admissions a.
+Enlistment ceremonies are our way of congratulating those who have made the decision to serve in the U.S. Military.
+The Ceremony will take place on show day at show center before the Thunderbirds demonstration, (only on day one of multi-day shows).
+Enlistees must be in place at the Air Force recruiting booth no later than 2 hours before the Thunderbird ground show begins.
+At this time, the Thunderbird Recruiter, or another designated POC, will brief the enlistees on the ceremony.
+Enlistees may be from sister services as well.
+Ensure enlistees are in their branch specific recruiting T-shirt, provided by their recruiter, and blue jeans.
+No ripped jeans, no shorts, no earrings, no hats, no sunglasses, and no open-toed shoes.

-Thunderbirds have no control over show site admissions NOTE: We do not conduct retirement ceremonies or award readings during our demonstration.
+NOTE: We do not conduct retirement ceremonies or award readings during our demonstration.